apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 Consult the javadocs for `org.apache.hadoop.fs.azurebfs.constants.ConfigurationKeys`, `org.apache.hadoop.fs.azurebfs.constants.FileSystemConfigurations` and `org.apache.hadoop.fs.azurebfs.AbfsConfiguration` for the full list of configuration options and their default values.

+### <a name="clientcorrelationoptions"></a> Client Correlation Options
-Users can provide an identifier for correlating requests.
-This should be placed as the value for the configuration option `fs.azure.client.correlationid`.
-The client correlation id should be a string of length less than 65 characters and contain alphanumeric characters and/or hyphens only.
+Config `fs.azure.client.correlationid` provides an option to correlate client requests using this client-provided identifier.
+This config accepts a string of length less than 65 characters and should contain alphanumeric characters and/or hyphens only.
+Defaults to empty string if input is invalid.

 ### <a name="flushconfigoptions"></a> Flush Options